Budgeting Your Savings

 All the dollars in your budget need jobs—it doesn’t matter if that job is immediate, a few months from now, or years down the road.
 That's why savings accounts are Budget Accounts.

 What are you saving for?

-Imagine you've got a savings account with $4200 in it.
-Maybe you've never even thought about what that money is for.
+Imagine you've got a savings account with $4,200 in it.
+Maybe you've never even thought about how that money might be used.
 It's just savings, right?
 But you're a budgeter now, so this is the time!

 After some reflection, you decide that money is really for your new bike, for vacation, and for some part-time classes you're taking.
 Perfect.

 - In your budget, make sure you have categories for the jobs those savings dollars are waiting to do.
 In this case, your bike, your vacation, and school.

 - Budget all the money in your savings account to those categories you just set up.

 That's it!
 Your money is protected and waiting for just the right moment.
 Because you have dedicated categories, you don't have to worry about those dollars going off and buying groceries.
 You'll be ready for that new bike when it's ready for you!

 Transferring money to a savings account?